 What is Music?

-Music is a universal language that embodies one of the highest forms of creativity.
+Music is a universal language that embodies one of the highest forms of creativity – National Curriculum.

-Musical enquiry allows children to become immersed in a language that we can all speak, providing us with an alternative way of communicating.
-Exposure to music enables children to develop an appreciation of what they hear, how it makes them feel and how it can increase their self-confidence, creativity and sense of achievement.
-Music exercises the brain in a different way to other subjects and yet compliments the rest of the curriculum beautifully.
-It enables every child to take part, succeed and most importantly enjoy.
+Musical enquiry allows pupils to become immersed in a language that we can all speak, providing us with an alternative way of communicating.
+Exposure to music enables pupils to develop an appreciation of what they hear, how it makes them feel and how it can increase their self-confidence, creativity and sense of achievement.
+It enables every child to take part, succeed and enjoy.
 Music can be enjoyed individually yet can bring people together, connecting us, creating bonds and memories that will last a lifetime.

-Through our music curriculum we aim to widen our children’s knowledge, skills and understanding of music by listening, singing, playing, composing and evaluating through a variety of genres, historical periods, traditions and the work of great composers and musicians.
-We are committed to ensuring our children understand the value and importance of music in the wider community and are able to use their musical skills and experiences to immerse themselves in music, in a variety of contexts.
-We want our children to develop their own appreciation of music and, through the opportunities we provide, enable their curiosity to grow.
-We do this through the three main concepts of music; performing, composing and listening and responding.
+Through our music curriculum we aim to widen our pupils’ knowledge, skills and understanding of music by listening, singing, playing, composing and evaluating through a variety of genres, historical periods, traditions and the work of great composers and musicians.
+We are committed to ensuring our pupils understand the value and importance of music in the wider community and are able to use their musical skills and experiences to immerse themselves in music, in a variety of contexts.
+We want our pupils to develop their own appreciation of music and, through the opportunities we provide, enable their curiosity to grow.

 How do we teach Music?